Kuhlkrypto/Bachelor_thesis_z_filter/README.md

 ## 📂 Project Structure
 ```
 ├── data_parser/                # Dataset and preprocessing scripts
 ├── evaluation/                 # Source code of the project
-├── z_filtering/             # Jupyter Notebooks for experiments
+├── z_filtering/                # application for the balanced and basic z filters
 ├── executables/                # Outputs, graphs, or evaluation results
-├── Dockerfile
+├── Dockerfile                  # Dockerfile for setting up this project as docker image
+├── results_measurements.zip    # results of measurements
 ├── requirements.txt            # requirements needed for the evaluation framework using python
 └── README.md
 ```